 Equitable Distribution in Pittsburgh

-Divide Marital Property Fairly with a Pittsburgh Divorce Attorneys!
+Divide Marital Property Fairly and Effectively with Experienced and Skilled Pittsburgh Divorce Attorneys!

 What is equitable distribution?

 In a Pennsylvania divorce, equitable distribution is the process used by the court to divide the marital property.
 The marital assets and marital debts constitute the marital estate.
 The marital estate may be divided on a 50/50 basis or as a “skewed distribution” where once side receives more than 50% and the other side receives less then 50% of the marital estate.
 The Pennsylvania divorce code contains numerous factors that go into dividing up the marital estate.

 It is important to understand that equitable distribution does not require the division of each asset and debt.
 For example, in a simplified “house/pension 50/50 case”, if the house and pension make up the marital estate and are each worth say 500K, then one party would typically get 100% of the house and other party would typically get 100% of the retirement account.

 The court uses a 3-step process in determining equitable distribution: